 Through Independent Living Centers, the TAP provides skills training, peer counseling, and mentoring to support young adults to live independently in the community of their choice.

 Ages 18 -adulthood (limited services available to consumers starting at birth)

 Offers an array of services that are designed to assist youth with traumatic brain injuries maintain and increase their level of independence at home.

-*Students are defined as 16-22 years old and enrolled in high school or postsecondary education or training programs.
+*Students are defined as 14-21 years old (up to their 22nd birthday) and enrolled in high school or post-secondary education or training programs.

-To learn more about any of these services contact the nearest Vocational Rehabilitation (VR) Office below.
+To learn more about any of these services contact the nearest Vocational Rehabilitation (VR) office.